jehadmelad/FlaskApp/README.md

 ## Run the application.

 It is a good habit to run the application within python virtual environment.
-By following the next structure will be able to do so.
+By following the next structure you will be able to do so.

 install python virtual environment 'virtualenv' using pip: